yiyunliu/nbe-kripke-racket/README.md

 gives you β-normal forms.
 However, you can get a little bit of βη-equivalence by invoking Coquand's algorithm (`η-eq?`) on β-normal forms.

-I'm hoping to expand the repository into a benchmark suite where I can visualize the performance trade-off of type-directed NbE compared to untyped NbE composed with Coquand's algorithm.